SEAPUNK/socketeer/docs/development/client-state-flags.md

         + Client is first created
         + Client disconnects from the server
     - `true` when:
-        + Client has connected to the server, AND has completed the handshake in its entirety
+        + Client has connected to the server, AND has completed the handshake in its entirety, and will keep the connection open

 `_isReconnection`
 ---